mono/CocosSharp/README.txt

-This is a fork of github.com/totallyevil/cocos2d-xna into the Mono Organization.
-The cocos2d-xna project is a divergent repository from the cocos2d/cocos2d-x-for-xna repository that was originally created for XNA but was later abandoned.
+This is a divergent repository from the cocos2d/cocos2d-x-for-xna repository that was originally created for XNA but was later abandoned.

 We are as of February 2013 actively working on this tree.